phire/winit_vs_bevy/readme.md

 To test winit+wgpu, launch with: `cargo run -r -- -r raw`.
 To test bevy, launch with: `cargo run -r -- -r bevy`.

+Then I went a bit overboard and added few more renderers:

+ * `eframe` - with default glow backend.
+ * `eframe-wgpu` - with wgpu backend.
+ * `metal` - using objc2 directly.
+Doesn't even use winit

 ## Results

 In my quick testing on my M1-Max:
 (window focused, no mouse movement, wait for usage in Activity Monitor to stabilize)

+ * metal (rust implementation, no winit): 12% CPU
+ * eframe (opengl): 13% CPU
+ * (not included) xcode swift metal: 14% CPU
- * Raw winit+wgpu: 15.5% CPU
+ * raw winit+wgpu: 15% CPU
+ * eframe-wgpu: 16% CPU
- * Bevy: 18.3% CPU
+ * bevy: 18% CPU

 IMO, this is close enough that they might as well be identical.
-If anything, the fact Bevy is only using 3% more CPU time is surprising because it's doing way more work under the hood (extracting entities from the world, building scene graphs) before even submitting a blank frame, and then somehow managing to trigger two 128KB resource allocations per frame.
+If anything, the fact Bevy is only using 3% more CPU time than raw surprising because it's doing way more work under the hood (extracting entities from the world, building scene graphs) before even submitting a blank frame, and then somehow managing to trigger two 128KB resource allocations per frame.

-The raw gpu+winit has zero allocations and is hardcoded to always directly submit a blank frame.
+The raw gpu+winit backend has zero allocations and is hardcoded to always directly submit a blank frame.

 ## Notes